XyWang1207/PancreaticCancer-eQTL-code/README.md

 - Fig 4 (Circos): `05_circos`

 ## Software
-R version and package details are documented in `docs/sessionInfo_R.txt`.
+R version and package details are documented in `sessionInfo_R.txt`.